LightInn/IPCD/main.typ

 == Detailed Protocol & Data Flow <detailed-protocol-data-flow>
 The end-to-end data retrieval sequence under the #gls("ipcd") protocol is a multi-stage, orchestrated process designed for security and performance.

-+ #emph[Authentication & Key Retrieval:] The user authenticates via #emph[Keycloak].
++ #strong[Authentication & Key Retrieval:] The user authenticates via #emph[Keycloak].
 Concurrently, the Smart Client securely fetches the file’s decryption key from a #emph[Hashicorp Vault] instance, ensuring a zero-knowledge architecture from the perspective of the infrastructure.

-+ #emph[Candidate Set Acquisition:] The Smart Client issues a secure API call to the Neova Metadata Server (e.g., `GET /api/v1/content/{cid}/nodes`).
++ #strong[Candidate Set Acquisition:] The Smart Client issues a secure API call to the Neova Metadata Server (e.g., `GET /api/v1/content/{cid}/nodes`).
 The server returns a JSON object containing a list of `multiaddrs` for provider nodes known to host the requested content.
 This list is pre-filtered by the backend based on node reputation, historical uptime, and other metrics reported by each node’s `Superviseur` service.

-+ #emph[Client-Side Benchmarking:] The Smart Client initiates parallel performance probes to the candidate nodes.
++ #strong[Client-Side Benchmarking:] The Smart Client initiates parallel performance probes to the candidate nodes.

   - #emph[Primary Mechanism:] The client leverages libp2p’s standard ping protocol (`/ipfs/ping/1.0.0`) to measure round-trip time (RTT).
 The Neova ecosystem utilizes an optimized tool, `peeng`, for this purpose, designed for efficient, concurrent probing of IPFS peers.
   - #emph[Advanced Mechanism:] For more sophisticated scoring, the client may initiate a "mini-handshake" by requesting a single, small data block to derive a combined metric of latency and initial throughput.

-+ #emph[Optimal Node Selection & Load Balancing Strategy:] The client applies a configurable scoring algorithm to rank the nodes.
++ #strong[Optimal Node Selection & Load Balancing Strategy:] The client applies a configurable scoring algorithm to rank the nodes.

   - #emph[Latency-First:] Prioritizes the lowest RTT, optimal for small files and interactive applications.
-Score = 1/RTT.
+  $ "Score" = 1/"RTT" $

   - #emph[Hybrid Scoring:] A weighted function balancing latency and throughput for general-purpose use.
+  $ "Score" = alpha dot 1/"RTT" + (1 - alpha) dot "Throughput" $
+  #emph(
+    [
+      "where $alpha in [0, 1]$ is a tunable weight parameter (e.g., $alpha = 0.7$ for latency-biased optimization).
+      "
+    ],
+  )

   - The node with the highest score is selected as the primary source.

-+ #emph[Resilient Data Transfer:] The Smart Client initiates a direct P2P connection to the chosen provider node(s) to fetch the encrypted data blocks via the IPFS #emph[Bitswap] protocol.
++ #strong[Resilient Data Transfer:] The Smart Client initiates a direct P2P connection to the chosen provider node(s) to fetch the encrypted data blocks via the IPFS #emph[Bitswap] protocol.
 The process incorporates several resilience mechanisms:

   - #emph[Automatic Fallback:] If the primary node becomes unresponsive, the client seamlessly retries with the next-best node from the ranked list.
   - #emph[Adaptive Switching:] The SDK continuously monitors transfer performance.
 If conditions degrade, it can migrate the session to a better-performing node mid-transfer.
   - #emph[Multi-Source Fetching:] For large files, the client can segment the download across the top 2-3 performing nodes simultaneously, maximizing bandwidth utilization.

-+ #emph[Client-Side Decryption & Verification:] Upon successful download, the Smart Client performs two final actions:
++ #strong[Client-Side Decryption & Verification:] Upon successful download, the Smart Client performs two final actions:

   - #emph[Integrity Verification:] The client cryptographically verifies the integrity of the received (encrypted) data by hashing it and comparing the result to the requested CID.
 This is an intrinsic security guarantee of IPFS.
   - #emph[Decryption:] The client uses the key retrieved from Hashicorp Vault to decrypt the data locally in memory, making the plaintext file available to the user.